 If you have the ability to persist and maintain a positive attitude, you can be successful at almost anything.

-As I said earlier, some of the greatest success stories in the world all share of the common theme of grit being enough to achieve extraordinary results.
+As I said earlier, some of the greatest success stories in the world all share the common theme of grit being enough to achieve extraordinary results.

 And when I say grit, I simply mean having a tenacious attitude that’s not willing to give up but keep pressing forward until the desired goal is achieved.